The Steering Committee comprises:

 George is founder and Managing Director of Soilfix.
 He has over 25 years experience in the design, implementation and verification of remediation works for divestment, redevelopment and regulatory drivers.
 He has led the design and build teams for remediation of a wide range of sites including former and current chemical works, manufacturing facilities, power stations, gas works and fuel sites.
 George has played a key role in the development of company procedures and policies that make Soilfix one of the UK’s leading remediation contractors.
 He believes our sector has the skills and knowledge to solve complex and challenging brownfield and contaminated site problems.

-Sarah is a Principal Remediation Consultant within WSP Remediation Limited, based in Bristol.
-She has 7 years’ experience in the contaminated land and remediation industry, and has worked on a vast range of contaminated land investigation and remediation projects across the UK.
+Sarah is a Lead Specialist Advisor for Hydrogeology for Natural Resources Wales, having joined recently from WSP Remediation Limited where she was a Principal Remediation Consultant.
+She has 8years’ experience in the contaminated land and remediation industry, and has worked on a vast range of contaminated land investigation and remediation projects across the UK.
 Sarah is responsible for the management of a number of remediation projects; comprising ground investigation design, extensive data management and interpretation, and remedial design and implementation.
 As an MSc qualified Environmental Hydrogeologist, she’s heavily involved in the production of Controlled Waters Quantitative Risk Assessments and provides technical support to the remediation business on a variety of complex remedial schemes.
 Sarah is a digital expert across the WSP UK business, providing technical support and assistance for a wide range of the digital tools, programme and applications.
 She works closely with a number of other teams across the UK and India to streamline and continually improve the digital management and presentation of site data.
 She has co-led lead the RemSoc Early Career Practitioners sub-group since its inception, and looks forward to continuing to help grow and develop this subgroup within the society.”

 Dr Richard Bewley began his career as a microbial ecologist examining the effects of heavy metals and acid rain on soil processes through a NATO postdoctoral fellowship at New York University, followed by further research on soil microbiology and acid deposition at the University of Calgary.
 On his return to the UK in the mid 1980’s he became involved in some of the earliest bioremediation projects in Europe including gas work and oil installations.
 He joined Dames & Moore (later URS/AECOM) in 1990 and Ramboll in 2018, advising clients across a range of sectors, particularly industrial and manufacturing, chemicals, pharmaceuticals, oil and gas.
 He has been responsible for managing or directing a range of ex situ and in situ remediation projects, particularly focusing on bioremediation, chemical treatment and chromium remediation.
 In recognition of the latter he was awarded an Honorary Fellowship by the University of Edinburgh in 2007.
 He has produced over 50 publications, primarily in the field of environmental microbiology and chemistry for soil and groundwater clean-up and restoration and has co-authored technical documents for CIRIA/SuRF.
 Richard holds a PhD in Heavy Metals & Microbial Ecology from the University of Bristol and is a Chartered Biologist and Chartered Scientist.